xeniaka/spring-boot-tutorial/spring-boot-bean-configuration/README.md

-# Configuring using Configuration Class
+# Configuration using a Java Class

 Beans are created using in a class annotated with `@Configuration`.